Sam Kerr: Western New York Flash, 2013–2014

-In 2013, Kerr signed with the Western New York Flash.
+In 2013, Kerr signed with the Western New York Flash in the NWSL, which was just beginning.
 She made 19 starts in her 21 appearances for the club and scored six goals.
 After defeating Sky Blue FC 2–0 in the semi-finals, the Flash lost 2–0 to Portland in the final.

 Kerr returned to the Flash for the 2014 season.
 Head coach Aaran Lines said of Kerr, "With her attributes – her speed, athleticism and instincts – if she continues to develop at the rate she is, Sam can become one of the best strikers in the world."
 Kerr started in all 20 matches and was the team's leading scorer with 9 goals.
 She was named NWSL Player of the Week for week 9 after recording a brace and assist against Portland.
 Following the 2014 season, Kerr was traded to Sky Blue FC in exchange for Elizabeth Eddy and a first-round pick—fourth overall—in the 2015 NWSL College Draft.
 The Flash used that pick to draft Sam Mewis.